Welcome to today's edition of the Rush 24-7 podcast.

 You're talking about pitting one group against the other.

-You're measuring whether this group has an unfair advantage over that group, whether this group's too big or too small, whether this group is too diverse or not diverse enough, whether that group is fair, unfair.
+You're measuring whether this group has an unfair advantage over that group, whether this group's too big or too small, whether this group is too diverse or not diverse enough, whether that group is fair, unfortunate.

-The deserts, the oceans, or what have you.
+And that's why we're wandering aimlessly wherever we're wandering-the deserts, the oceans, or what have you.

 The Republican Party, Mr. McMahon, wake up and look at your own city of Washington.